Recent Posts on ViaNolaVie

 Like all successful partnerships, ViaNolaVie started with a shared idea, a mutual need,...

-The tangled web of law, lore, and life in contemporary society with the myths of domestic violence
+The tangled web of law, lore, and life in contemporary society with navigating the complexities of racial injustice and activism in the era of black lives matter

-The tangled web of law, lore, and life in contemporary society with how storytelling can change lives. literally.
+The tangled web of law, lore, and life in contemporary society with the New Orleans teen court program